Veza/oaa-community/README.md

 Open Authorization API is not currently associated with any open source bodies (IETF, etc.).
 We will be working with various teams to pursue open standards over course of time.
-All OAA resources in this repository are licensed under the MIT license (files are available in the repository).
+All OAA resources in this repository are licensed under the MIT license.

 For any feedback on Open Authorization API - for example, API enrichments, etc. - please open an issue.
-We encourage you to please join our Slack community to share the feedback.
+We encourage you to please join our [Slack community](https://join.slack.com/t/veza-world/shared_invite/zt-17d9quyiq-20JMp0ikZ0pVNz_e5W5j7Q) to share the feedback.

 ## How OAA Works
 OAA works by providing a mechanism to upload authorization information from a target system (e.g. SaaS app,